Robbie Ure

-Robbie Ure (born 24 February 2004) is a Scottish professional footballer who plays as a forward for Scottish Premiership side Rangers.
+Robbie Ure (born 24 February 2004) is a Scottish professional footballer who plays as a forward for Swedish Allsvenskan club Sirius.

 Club career

 Ure, a product of the Rangers youth academy, signed a contract extension with the club until the summer of 2023 in June 2021.
 He made his Rangers debut on 30 August 2022, starting in a League Cup match at home to Queen of the South and scored his first professional goal ten minutes into the game.
 He had to wait almost three months for his next senior appearance, as a late substitute appearance in a Scottish Premiership match away to St Mirren on 12 November 2022.
+In May 2023, Ure left Rangers after rejecting a contract extension.

+On 6 September 2023, Ure signed with Belgian club Anderlecht for their reserve team RSCA Futures that plays in the second-tier Challenger Pro League.

+On 13 March 2025, Ure signed with Swedish Allsvenskan club Sirius on a contract until the end of 2029.

 International career

-He has represented Scotland, playing twice for the under-19s team.
+He has represented Scotland, making five 5 appearances for the under-19s team, scoring twice.